Trent Walker (American football)

-Trent Walker is an American college football wide receiver for the Oregon State Beavers.
+Trent Walker is an American college football wide receiver for the Houston Cougars.
+He previously played for the Oregon State Beavers.

 Early life

 Walker attended Beaverton High School in Beaverton, Oregon.
 He committed to play college football for the Oregon State Beavers, joining the team as a walk-on.

 College career

+Oregon State

 During Walker's two first collegiate seasons in 2021 and 2022, he would redshirt, while appearing in only three games with no statistics.
 In 2023, he appeared in 11 games for the Beavers, where he hauled in five receptions for 66 yards.
 In week 2 of the 2024 season, Walker brought in eight receptions for 92 yards in a 21-0 win over San Diego State.
 In a week 3 loss to Oregon, he notched eight receptions for 68 yards for the Beavers.
 In week 8, Walker posted a career-high nine receptions for 88 yards versus UNLV.

+On December 30, 2025, Walker announced that he would enter the transfer portal.

+Houston

+On January 7, 2026, Walker announced that he would transfer to Houston.